 - Fluvoxamine (Luvox)

 While SSRIs are generally safe, they can cause side effects.
 For instance, you might experience nausea or sleep changes.
-Therefore, your Philadelphia psychiatrist will work closely with you to find the right fit.
+Medications work differently for each individual, so your Philadelphia psychiatrist will work closely with you to find the right fit and make sure the pros outweigh any cons.
+If the first medication you try isn’t quite right, don’t stress—sometimes it takes time for you and your psychiatrist to find what works best for you.

 TCAs: An Alternative OCD Medication Option

 Sometimes, SSRIs don’t provide enough relief.
 In these cases, your psychiatrist may suggest clomipramine.
-This medication has helped people with OCD since the 1980s.
-Nevertheless, TCAs often cause more side effects than SSRIs.
-For this reason, they’re usually not the first choice.
-Your Philadelphia psychiatrist will carefully weigh the benefits and risks.
+This medication has helped people with OCD since the 1980s, but TCAs often cause more side effects than SSRIs.
+For this reason, they’re usually not the first choice and are only prescribed when SSRI’s aren’t effective on their own.
+Your psychiatrist will carefully weigh the benefits and risks.

 Atypical Antipsychotics: Boosting OCD Treatment

-Additionally, some people benefit from adding an atypical antipsychotic.
+Some people will benefit from adding an atypical antipsychotic.
 These medications can enhance the effects of SSRIs or TCAs.
-However, psychiatrists use them carefully due to potential side effects.
+Like the other medications described above, they have their own potential side effects, so your psychiatrist will only include these in your treatment with very careful consideration.

 How OCD Medication Works in Your Brain